≡ Menu

 Professional Insight

 “We routinely secure standard rates for clients with a history of peptic ulcers, provided the ulcers have healed completely, H. pylori has been eradicated if that was the cause, and there have been no complications like bleeding or perforation.
-The key is demonstrating complete resolution with follow-up endoscopy and showing that the underlying cause has been addressed.
 Even clients with multiple past ulcer episodes can obtain excellent rates if the condition is now resolved and they’ve been symptom-free for at least six to twelve months.”

 – InsuranceBrokers USA – Management Team